30 Years of MBS: Diversity Management – The Latest Trend or a Must-Have for Businesses?

 Diversity Rainbow Powder

 The third online speaker event held as part of Munich Business School’s 30th anniversary celebrations took place in late June.
 This time, the guests and invited experts were not external figures but rather MBS alumnae.
-Verena Hüni and Katrin Heigl completed their master’s degrees at MBS in 2017 and 2007, respectively.
-Together with Christoph Schlottman, Study Advisor on MBS master’s programs and MBS Diversity & Inclusion Officer, they discussed the topic of diversity in the workplace and provided insights into their everyday work, in which diversity plays an important part.
+Verena Hüni and Katrin Heigl completed their master’s degrees at Munich Business School (MBS) in 2017 and 2007, respectively.
+Together with Christoph Schlottman, Study Advisor on MBS master’s programs and MBS Diversity & Inclusion Officer, they discussed the topic of diversity management and provided insights into their everyday work, in which diversity plays an important part.

 Respect, curiosity, openness, a sense of belonging, psychological safety, a driver of innovation and new ideas, a supportive community, love and strength – these are just a few of the answers the podium discussion’s participants gave to Christoph Schlottmann’s opening question of what diversity meant to them.
 MBS alumna Verena Hüni expanded further on the issue: “There’s a great saying which says that diversity is having a seat at the table, inclusion is having a voice, and belonging is having that voice be heard.
 I am absolutely convinced that we are only able to see the entire picture and grow by integrating different perspectives and ways of thinking!”